UV water purification has been practiced for several decades. However, the evolution of water purification has taken time.

 For a century, we have been using disinfectants to prevent the spread of disease and improve water quality.

-Water quality is not constant
+Water quality is not consistent

-Getting good water quality is an evolving concept.
+Achieving good water quality is an evolving concept.
 The pollutant loads and the hydraulic loads make the following characteristics vary permanently:

 - physics